KMFRI and VLIZ head for a stronger collaboration

 The delegation and KMFRI management also discussed the renewal of the Memorandum of Understanding (MoU) between KMFRI and VLIZ, reaffirming a shared commitment to evidence-based ocean governance, strengthened research capacity, and solutions that support coastal communities and resilient marine ecosystems.
 Building on a strong Kenya–Belgium legacy, KMFRI and VLIZ will continue working together to translate science into action for a thriving Blue Economy – in Kenya, in Europe, and beyond.

-Later this visiting week, conversations are planned on opportunities to deepen collaboration in the lead-up to the Our Ocean Conference (Kenya, 16-18 June 2026).
-Next, attention will be focused on the ongoing research in Kenya by Gladys Mwaka (VLIZ-UGent doctoral scholarship) with field activities related to sustainable coastal aquaculture.
+Later that week, attention was focused on the ongoing research in Kenya by Gladys Mwaka (VLIZ-UGent doctoral scholarship) with field activities related to sustainable coastal aquaculture.